 - From the Star Wars Legends, Talon Karrde, Mara Jade, and the rest of the Smugglers' Alliance in The Thrawn Trilogy.
 Took a Mistreatment-Induced Betrayal to convince Karrde and Jade, and they had a hard time convincing the others.
 When they tried to do so, perhaps having realized his previous mistake with Karrde's organization, Thrawn gave specific orders to leave the other smugglers alone so that they'd continue to have no dog in the fight.
 A less intelligent informant of Thrawn's managed to ruin this in a play for personal glory, bringing most of the other major groups on board with forming the Smugglers' Alliance.

 - The real ur-example has to be Rick, the original Mr. "I stick my neck out for no one," from Casablanca.
 He pulls it off so well he gets Captain Renault to turn right after him.

 - Gabriel winds up doing this in Supernatural.
-He helped advance the villain's agenda in his second appearance on the show, and tried to advance it in his third, because he thinks the whole destined mess should be gotten over with as quickly as possible, but he doesn't actively back either side.
+He helps advance the villain's agenda in his second appearance, and tries to advance it in his third, because he thinks the whole destined mess should be gotten over with as quickly as possible, but he doesn't actively back either side.
 His official story is he doesn't care; it's pretty clear he doesn't want to be responsible for either side losing because he cares about them both, but then:

-I've been riding the pine a long time, but I'm in the game now.
+Gabriel: I've been riding the pine a long time, but I'm in the game now.
 And I'm not on your side, or Michael's.
 I'm on theirs.
-Lucifer: